NEWAGE-Labs/nal.docs/docs/QSPs/Equipment.md

 **Daily when in use:** Balances should be verified using at least three ASTM Class 1, 2, or 3 non-reference weights.
 For balances used for microbioligical drinking water analysis, a sensitivity check should be performed by adding a 0.1g weight to the upper check point.

-Maintenance, calibration, and cleaning should be conducted at least annually by a qualified independent technician.
+**Annually, when moved to a new location, or after repair:** Maintenance, calibration, and cleaning should be conducted at least annually by a qualified independent technician.
 Calibrations should be performed using ASTM Type 1, Class 1 or 2 weights.
 ### Colorimetric Devices
+**Daily when in use:** Verify blank reading.
+Document results and any abnormalities noted.

-Wavelength settings on spectrophotometers should be verified at least annually with color standards and records retained with the equipment's maintenance log and be available for inspection.
+**Annually:** Wavelength settings on spectrophotometers should be verified at least annually with color standards and records retained with the equipment's maintenance log and be available for inspection.
 ### Conductivity Meter
 Meter must be suitable for checking reagent-grade water and readable in units of µmho/cm or µS/cm.